wangshgeo/lkhq/readme.txt

+Code style disclaimer: the style can be a little inconsistent, as there is a migration taking place.
+See notes below for target style.

 This implements k-opt in the style of Lin-Kernighan-Helsgaun (LKH),
     but uses a quadtree to dynamically limit the search.
 This approach is novel because fixed search neighborhoods are typically used.